hill-lab-chem/InhibNet/README.md

 # InhibNet: Inhibition of Polymer Networks

 Welcome!
-This app allows you to explore how **competitive inhibition** affects the mechanical properties of polymer networks.
+This app allows you to explore how competitive inhibition affects the mechanical properties of polymer networks.
 Associated publication: TBD

+For the cloud version of the app please visit: https://inhibnet.streamlit.app/

 ## Quick Start